WiTimo/ProjectAlpha/deployment/README.md

 python realtime_inference.py \
 	--model-bundle ../runs/models/phase5_model.pt \
 	--features ../runs/realtime/features.jsonl \
-	--resolution fast
+	--resolutions fast mid slow
 ```

+**Important:** The deployment script will error if any resolution is missing.
+You must provide all three: `fast`, `mid`, and `slow`.

-The script loads the Phase 5 TCN bundle (model + scaler stats), standardizes the
-incoming feature columns (including any `@resolution` suffixes), warms up the
-sequence buffer to match the trained window length, runs inference, and logs the
-`up` probability for every configured target once the buffer is primed.
-Set
+The script loads the Phase 5 TCN bundle (model + scaler stats), standardizes the incoming feature columns (including any `@resolution` suffixes), warms up the sequence buffer to match the trained window length, runs inference, and logs the `up` probability for every configured target once the buffer is primed.
+All three resolutions are required for correct operation.
-`--resolution all` to observe every emitted base stream if needed.

 ## End-to-end checklist